Swift Semantics

 if date1.isSame(as: date2) { ... }

-However, I think the syntax above may reduce readability in some cases, e.g. when comparing numeric values.
-I don’t think that if 5.isGreater(than: 4) is much more readable than if 5 > 4.
+However, I think the syntax above reduces readability in some cases, e.g. when comparing numeric values.
+I don’t think if 5.isGreater(than: 4) is more readable than if 5 > 4.

 Chaining semantics